ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 QNAME in a random pattern and requiring responses to match, taking advantage of the specification that DNS A-Labels are case-insensitive.
-However, some authoritative server implementations were found not to preserve the case of queries on legitimate replies, such behavioiur not being required by the specification; the mechanism did not see widespread adoption.
+However, some authoritative server implementations were found not to preserve the case of queries on legitimate replies, such behaviour not being required by the specification; the mechanism did not see widespread adoption.